Ballarat railway station: 20th century

-Second boom
+21st century

 Following the 2006 Regional Fast Rail project, and the introduction of V/Line's VLocity trains, as well as the reintroduction of services to Ararat in 2004, passenger numbers at Ballarat increased by as much as 40% a year.
-A call for a second station ensued, which became Wendouree, opening in June 2009 to alleviate congestion, mainly caused by park and ride commuters from Ballarat's outer western suburbs.
-A further increase in trains followed, after the resumption of services to Maryborough in 2010.
+A call for a second station ensued, which resulted in Wendouree being opened in June 2009 to alleviate congestion at Ballarat, mainly caused by park and ride passengers from Ballarat's outer western suburbs.
+A further increase in trains followed the resumption of passenger services to Maryborough in 2010.

-Accidents and incidents

-On 30 May 2020, a VLocity passenger train, operated by V/Line, failed to stop at Ballarat, and crashed into the interlocking gates protecting the Lydiard Street North level crossing.
+On 30 May 2020, a VLocity passenger train, operated by V/Line, failed to stop at Ballarat, and crashed into the interlocked gates protecting the Lydiard Street North level crossing.
 Four men were on board the Ballarat-bound service and were injured in the collision, including the driver and conductor.
 The Australian Transport Safety Bureau investigated the incident, and issued a preliminary report in September 2020.
 It established that the train had travelled through the station at 23:35 at about 100 km/h, passed a departure signal at stop, and struck the gates at the level crossing, before coming to rest 600 m west of the station.

-On 16 November 2021, the level crossing reopened with temporary boom barriers installed, with the interlocking gates placed in storage in nearby Wendouree.
-The reopening is part of a $10.5 million program to replace the signalling system around the station.
+On 16 November 2021, the level crossing reopened with temporary boom barriers installed, with the remains of the interlocked gates placed in storage in nearby Wendouree.
+The reopening was part of a $10.5 million program to replace the signalling system around the station.

+On 19 December 2021, a new bus interchange opened at the north side of the station, at the former location of the sidings to the historic Goods Shed.

 Platforms and services

 Ballarat has two side platforms.
-It is serviced by V/Line Ballarat, Ararat and Maryborough line services.
+It is served by V/Line Ballarat, Ararat and Maryborough line trains.